 Chinese honey has become synonymous with ‘tainted honey’ and ‘honey laundering’.
-In the former, antibiotics such as Chloramphenicol have been discovered in trace amounts in Chinese imports.2,3 Some of these antibiotics are known to cause blood disorders, although it is unknown whether the amounts found in the honey are harmful.
+Antibiotics such as Chloramphenicol have been discovered in trace amounts in Chinese imports.2,3 Some of these antibiotics are known to cause blood disorders, although it is unknown whether the amounts found in the honey are harmful.
 Further, the imported honey is low-grade and destined to be further diluted before human consumption.

 In the latter issue – ‘honey laundering’ – to avoid paying duties that are imposed by various countries on Chinese honey, China will often route their product through other countries.4 The honey will often undergo filtering to remove traces of pollen that can identify the source of the honey, or the end product is often labelled as another substance.

 In Hunan province, in the south of China, which is not a big honey-producing area, you can still get honey everywhere.
 Even in the small town where I lived, honey is available on the shelves of the supermarket and in pharmacies.
 Honey is considered medicinal, and you can see it by the way it is marketed through special areas within the supermarkets and in honey displays or mini-shops outside of supermarkets.
 One of my students told me her father – a traditional Chinese medicine practitioner – would go up into the mountains to collect wild honey for use in his practice.
 But if you don’t want to buy commercialized honey or go and collect it yourself, you can also buy it direct from beekeepers – either from their homes or right on the street, directly out of the pail.